 …

-The ADV-RESP and SOR packets defined in 10.35.9 contain the common fields NB_Channel_Select, UWB_PHY_Config, UWB_MAC_Config, NB_PHY_Config, and NB_MAC_Config.
+The ADV-RESP and SOR packets defined in 10.35.9 may contain the common fields e.g. NB_Channel_Select, UWB_PHY_Config, UWB_MAC_Config, NB_PHY_Config, and NB_MAC_Config.
 For these fields, the initiator may either use the same values received via ADV-RESP from the responder, or change the values of each field before transmitting the updated field values in the SOR packet.

 …

 In addition to the common ranging configuration fields, the initiator shall provide synchronization information in the SOR message.
 To synchronize the start of the first ranging block (RangingBlockIndex=0) with the responder, the initiator shall set the value of the field Time_Offset to the time difference between the start of the SOR packet and the beginning of the first ranging block.
-To enable synchronized switching of NB channels the initiator shall set the value of NB_Channel_Seed.
+In NBA MMS to enable synchronized switching of NB channels the initiator shall set the value of NB_Channel_Seed.
 The responder shall apply the provided value to calculate the NB channel index used during the first and all following ranging blocks as defined in 10.35.7.4.

 …